parsokev/graph_repo/README.md

 1. PNG-format image of the entire graph extracted from the user-selected text file in the `sample_graphs` directory under the filename of `full_graph.png`.
-2. PNG-format depiction of the requested MST or Shortest Path placed over the intial generated image of `full_graph.png` within the filenames of `MST_overlay.png` and `shortest_path_overlay.png`, respectively.
+2. PNG-format depiction of the requested MST or Shortest Path placed over the initial generated image of `full_graph.png` within the filenames of `MST_overlay.png` and `shortest_path_overlay.png`, respectively.
 3. Summary of the accumulated cost/weight and verticies/edges corresponding to the generated MST/Shortest Path that is printed to the terminal.